Inpatient Alcohol Rehab

 Often, luxury alcohol rehabs feature the nicest amenities you would expect in 4 and 5-star hotels, with your comfort and enjoyment being of great importance.
 From gourmet chef-prepared meals and fine linens to private rooms and gym facilities, you can get the greatest alcohol addiction treatment for yourself, your family member, or your friend while relaxing in an upscale environment.
 If you're looking for the perfect luxury treatment facilities for alcohol addiction, you can search through our treatment directory for specific program information.

 Information to Prepare Before You Call

-When you call our helpline, you'll want to have as much relevant information as possible so that you can adequately answer the admissions consultant's questions.
+When you call an addiction helpline, you'll want to have as much relevant information as possible so that you can adequately answer the admissions consultant's questions.
 Examples of info you may need to provide include:

 - Your insurance plan and policy number.

 - How long the alcohol abuse has been going on (if calling for a loved one).